 69-Adder happens to be the only venomous snake in the U.K.

-70-The National Health Service in the U.K. offers free health care coverage for its citizens.
-Still, people are allowed to get private health insurance if they will.
+70-The National Health Service in the U.K. offers free health care coverage for its citizens and people can get private health insurance.

-72-There are over thirty places around the world named Birmingham; furthermore, there are places on the Moon that hold this name.
+72-Around thirty places in the world are named Birmingham; furthermore, there are places on the Moon that hold this name.

 73-Birmingham is the second-largest city in the U.K.